knazran/monsters-among-us/content/in-control/event/title-event.md

   - image: /img/advocate/forum.jpg
   - image: /img/advocate/together.jpg
 ---

-**You’re In Control FB Forum and Short Film Screening  -** The Internet is a great learning tool for kids, but how do we make sure they’re safe while they’re surfing?
+The Internet is a great learning tool for kids, but how do we make sure they’re safe while they’re surfing?
 Let’s find out.
 Enjoy a short film that explores the vulnerabilities children in Malaysia when surfing online